-As of the date of this Annual Report, our nomination committee consists of three directors: Robert Taub (Chairman), Donald Deyo and Jürgen Hambrecht.
+As of the date of this Annual Report, our nomination committee consists of three directors: Rita Johnson-Mills (Chairwoman), Robert Taub and Jürgen Hambrecht.

 In line with the Belgian Code on Corporate Governance (i) the nomination committee consists of a majority of independent directors and (iii) the nomination committee is chaired by the chairperson of our board of directors or another non-executive director appointed by the committee.
-Our board of directors has determined that two members of our nomination committee are independent under the applicable standards of Nasdaq and two members of our nomination committee are independent under the applicable rules of the Belgian Code on Corporate Governance.
+Our board of directors has determined that two members of our nomination committee are independent under the applicable standards of Nasdaq and two members of our nomination committee are independent under the Belgian Code on Corporate Governance.